 Are there any fees involved if a claim is filed?

 Whenever a claim is filed, a dispute fee will be charged.
 The fee is in place to encourage you to interact with your customers directly and resolve any disputes amicably.
 To understand the respective fees involved, refer to the fee table listed here.

 Beyond fees, your account could be reviewed if a claim rate happens to be too high or if other indicators are trending negatively.
 When either scenario transpires, reserves or limitations could be put in place.

 For example, the transaction funds in question may be withheld temporarily when a claim is opened.
 This hold will stay in place while you work with the buyer to resolve the claim.
-The transaction funds will then be released back to you if the claim is decided in your favor.
-Meanwhile, for Item Not Received (INR) claims, the transaction funds will also be returned to you if the claim is settled in your favor and if you provide the relevant information required under the PayPal Seller Protection.
+The transaction funds will then be released back to you if the claim is decided in your favour.
+Meanwhile, for Item Not Received (INR) claims, the transaction funds will also be returned to you if the claim is settled in your favour and if you provide the relevant information required under the PayPal Seller Protection.
 Hence, the best thing to do once a claim is filed against you is to promptly provide the requested information.

 * The buyer or seller may choose to escalate the dispute to a claim earlier

 rather than wait 20 days.
 If there is no response after 20 days, the case will